 Not the biggest fan of beer?
 Ask for a Radler (beer with lemonade), or try out the Weinzelt, a wine tent where you can choose from over 15 different types of wine, including sparkling and champagne.

-What’s the deal with all the different tents?
+What's the deal with all the tents?

 First up we should probably make something clear, ‘tents’ isn’t a very accurate description for the 10,000 person capacity, 14 impressive (and very sturdy) wooden beer halls where most of the drinking, table dancing and um-pah-ing takes place.
 The Hacker tent is probably the rowdiest, whilst the red Hippodrom tent near the entrance is the hang out for the cooler cats of Munich.
 If you’re ready to tourist hard and want to be surrounded by your fellow Aussies and boozy Brits, the Hofbru tent is a popular choice, or if you want a bit more Bavarian authenticity, the Augustiner is more of a locals hangout.
 And if you can’t get a seat anywhere else?
 The Lowenbrau should be able to accommodate you.

-Is it just drinking in tents?
+And is it just drinking in tents?